Programme

 Rupert Lorraine is Director of The Bridge at the University of Plymouth, where he leads cross-disciplinary work at the intersection of research, education, knowledge exchange and civic engagement.
 He champions the role of culture, creativity, and technology in driving inclusive and place-based innovation, helping people and places realise their potential.
 A passionate advocate for responsible AI, Rupert works to demystify emerging technologies and make them more accessible through clear, human-centred approaches that support practical adoption.
 His work spans strategic leadership, partnership development, and programme design, supporting international, national, and regional initiatives that connect policy, business, and the creative economy.

-Session type: Keynote
+Session type: Facilitated Roundtable discussion

 Audience: All